 Some insurance companies may not cover 3-D mammograms.
 Don’t worry, we’ll cover the difference.
 It’s important to us that all our patients benefit from the latest technological advancements—and the resulting peace of mind.

 Once you reach a certain age, a mammogram should become part of your routine healthcare.
 The age that you begin will depend on your personal situation.

 - If you discover a lump on your own, regardless of your age, ask your healthcare provider to suggest an appropriate imaging workup.

 - If you have a family history of breast cancer or other risk factors, you should talk with your healthcare provider to discuss whether you should begin screening earlier than women who do have those risk factors.

-- If you are a woman of average risk, talk with your healthcare provider about the latest recommendations.
+- Women of average risk should talk with their healthcare provider about the latest recommendations.
 Experts have varying opinions on when to start screening.
 Together, you and your doctor can make the right decision for you.

 To make an appointment, call 518-580-2232 and choose the location that’s most convenient for you.
 Both offer extended hours.

 Remember to bring your insurance card, your script, and a photo ID.